ci-aguilar/analytics-ai/mysql/heatwave-analytics/heatwave/heatwave.md

 ### Objectives

 In this lab, you will:
-- Import data into MySQL Database Service and Load tables to HeatWave
+- Import data into MySQL HeatWave Service and Load tables to HeatWave
-- Execute queries leveraging HeatWave and compare the query execution time with and without HeatWave enabled
+- Execute queries leveraging HeatWave in-memory and compare the query execution time with and without HeatWave cluster enabled

 ### Prerequisites